LewisGaul/LewisGaul.github.io/minegauler.md

 # Minegauler

-See the [GitHub repo](https://github.com/LewisGaul/minegauler), or [click here to download](https://raw.githubusercontent.com/LewisGaul/minegauler/master/releases/MineGauler1.2.2.zip) and try it out (for Windows or Linux).
+See the [GitHub repo](https://github.com/LewisGaul/minegauler), or try it out by [downloading from here](https://github.com/LewisGaul/minegauler/releases).

 ### History